 Also, a quick side note, you won’t be able to sign up for Basic Search Ads unless you already have an iOS app available in the US storefront.

 Get our Ultimate Apple Search Ads Guide

 What is Apple Search Ads Advanced?

 If you’ve been executing ads on the App Store since the Search Ads release then you’re no stranger to Apple Search Ads Advanced.
-Apple just gave the original ad channel a name makeover, from Apple Search Ads to Apple Search Ads Advanced, so it doesn’t get confused with the new ASA Basic.
+Apple just gave the original ad channel a name makeover, from Apple Search Ads to Apple Search Ads Advanced, so it doesn’t get confused with the new Basic platform.

-I highly recommend always executing an ASA Advanced campaign if you want to see real results.
+I highly recommend always executing an Apple Search Ads Advanced campaign if you want to see real results.
 The Advanced channel offers you exponentially more freedom and, even more crucial, the steering wheel to this moving car.

 With ASA Advanced you’ll be able to choose target Keywords, set your Keywords as Broad Match, Exact Match or Search Match, define different Ad Groups and utilize a variety of visuals through Creative Sets.
 In addition, to having these management tools, you’ll also get access to in-depth reporting and to all Apple API.
 You get to steer your Search Ads campaigns in the direction you want them to be going.